 The word “complaint” generally carries negative connotations.
-However, if complaints are handled correctly and used as educational tools, the long-term positives can far outweigh any initial negativity.
+However, if complaints are handled correctly and used as educational tools, they become positives.

 Complaints can be Profitable

-Speech analytics technologies are often incorporated into call monitoring systems that facilitate the tracking down of specific calls and points of interest within agent-customer conversations.
-The training developed from these interactions not only helps agents refine their approach to handling complaints, but also prepares them for the wide variety of complaint-related topics and scenarios that they may encounter in the future.
+Speech analytics technology is often incorporated into call monitoring systems to facilitate call monitoring.
+This technology pinpoints specific calls and points of interest within agent-customer conversations.
+The training developed from these interactions not only helps agents refine their approach to handling complaints, but it also prepares them for a wide variety of complaint-related topics and scenarios.

-When dissatisfied customers convey their criticisms, organizations are made aware of products, services or processes that may require improvement or adjustment.
-When customers are shown a problem has been addressed and rectified in a timely manner, loyalty is often soon to follow.
-Though they may “test the waters” with other businesses offering similar products, they will likely gravitate back toward the company that provided them with the best, most attentive customer service.
+When dissatisfied customers convey their criticisms, organizations know they need to improve their products, services, or processes.
+When customers are shown that a problem has been addressed and rectified in a timely manner, loyalty is often soon to follow.
+Though they may test the waters with other businesses offering similar products, they will likely gravitate back toward the company that provided them with the best customer service.

-To learn more about improving your customer service operations, and the overall customer experience you deliver, contact a CallFinder Specialist and demo CallFinder recording and speech analytics.
+To learn more about improving your customer service operations, and the overall customer experience, contact a CallFinder Specialist to schedule a demo!